B2B e-Invoicing in France (Effective from July 2024)

 • The amount collected, including VAT, broken down by the applicable VAT rate.

-What network should be used
+What network should be used?

-From 2024, companies will have two options for sending electronic invoices and meeting their reporting duties in the B2B sector.
+When the new timeline is set, companies will have two options for sending electronic invoices and meeting their reporting duties in the B2B sector.

-The first option is to use the services of a third-party provider (PDP) responsible for transmitting the e-invoice data to the customer and passing on the prescribed information to the French tax authorities.
+The first option is to use the services of a third-party provider (PDP) responsible for transmitting the e-invoice data to the business customer and passing on the prescribed information to the French tax authorities.

 The second option is to use the official invoicing portal (PPF) connected to the Chorus Pro.
 The French government, however, has announced that the PPF will only have basic core functionality and is likely to be used only by the smallest companies.

-Is there a need for a digital signature
+Is there a need for a digital signature?

 In France, the use of electronic signatures is not mandatory.

-What archiving regulations apply
+What archiving regulations apply?

-• Integrity - they cannot be altered
+• Integrity: They cannot be altered

-• Security concerning access, hosting, and confidentiality
+• Security: Concerning access, hosting, and confidentiality

-• Durability - they must remain usable over time
+• Durability: They must remain usable over time

-• Traceability - their life cycle must be able to be reconstructed
+• Traceability: Their life cycle must be able to be reconstructed

-• Accessibility - they must be available and easily retrievable by authorized users while remaining confidential to all other users.
+• Accessibility: They must be available and easily retrievable by authorized users while remaining confidential to all other users.

 What is Chorus Pro?